josephmontes/VAA/README.md

 Kikuchi, Berrios, Castillo, Peralta, Nola, Kopech, Detmers,

-I would heavily consider these guys progression candidates
+I would heavily consider these guys progression candidates but it is not that simple, there is something that needs to be said about being a fastball guy vs. having a good fastball castllo, peralta, nola, heaney, bauer have other pitches too guys like greene, strider, javier that are looked at as primarily fastball guys - when they throw the bad version the fastball it gets crushed

 - I analyzed all the pitchers who have thrown it at least 60% of the time
      - of these pitchers, only _ of them had a wOBA higher than an average fastball